 It started out as peasant food, when every scrap of food counted, including hardened, leftover bread.

-Today, in an era where most of us can toss the stale bread, the process is slightly different: People toast cubes of day-old bread, to make croutons.
+Today, in an era where most of us can toss the stale bread, the process is slightly different.
+Just toast cubes of day-old bread to make croutons.

-Panzanella can be a first course or a main, vegetarian or topped with proteins.
-There are more recipes below.
+Panzanella can be a side salad, a first course, or a main course.
+It can be vegetarian or topped with proteins.

 RECIPE: SPRING PANZANELLA SALAD